Fantastic6/Part2-Final/Design_Documentation.md

 ## Translate.java

-This class serves as a compiler for the processor.
+This class serves as the assembler.
+It translates the instruction to machine code and convert it to a short type.

 It takes the instruction from the interface (Controller) and turns it into a short value for the CPU to process.